 How to Make Slow Cooker Rotisserie Chicken

-Just before you are ready to leave in the morning, add your potatoes to the slow cooker fill in the gaps with carrots and garlic.
+Just before you are ready to leave in the morning, add your potatoes to the slow cooker and fill in the gaps with carrots and garlic.
 These are serving as a rack of sorts to keep the chicken out of the juices.
-If you want to skip all of the extra veggies you could just use balls of tinfoil – but the potatoes are amazing!
+If you want to skip all of the extra veggies you could just use balls of aluminum foil – but the potatoes are amazing!
 This step is essential to obtaining the signature crispy skin that you get on a true rotisserie chicken.
 Once you have your potatoes placed, pop your seasoned whole chicken on top.
-Turn it to low and you are ready to hit the road.
+Turn the slow cooker to low and you are ready to hit the road.
 The slow cooker rotisserie chicken will be hot and waiting for you when you get home.

 - 2 pounds baby yukon gold potatoes